Imagine you want to take someone out on a charming date and you’re sweating cold bullets. It’s gotta be good. And you know it.

 Whether they had a dazzling night or a sour experience, most people go to Yelp to talk about their experience at a restaurant.
-Of the 135 million reviews on Yelp, the second most reviewed category is “Restaurants” (18%), right after “Shopping” (22%), according to Yelp data.
+Of the (as of 2021) 224 million reviews on Yelp, the “Restaurants” category is tied with Home & Local Services as the most reviewed category according to Yelp data.

-The good news for restaurant owners is that 47% of Yelp reviews are five stars.
-That means nearly half of the visitors to Yelp are there to rave about their positive experiences.
+The good news for restaurant owners is that 51% of Yelp reviews are five stars.
+That means over half of the visitors to Yelp are there to rave about their positive experiences.

 - 2 Stars 7%

 If you’re a restaurant owner, consider this logic: